nekoyashiki26/vm_dotfiles/README.md

 # vm_dotfiles

-- These files is used my Virtual Mathines.
+- These files is used my Virtual Machine.

   - use softwear
     - zsh